HypothesisWorks/hypothesis/docs/settings.rst

 .. code:: python

-    from hypothesis import given, Settings
+    from hypothesis import given, settings

-    with Settings(max_examples=500):
+    with settings(max_examples=500):
         @given(integers())
         def test_this_thoroughly(x):
             pass

-All Settings objects created or tests defined inside the block will inherit their defaults from the settings object used as the context.
+All settings objects created or tests defined inside the block will inherit their defaults from the settings object used as the context.
 You can still override them with custom defined settings of course.